jkangv/connect_four/README.md

 Connect Four game in ruby.
-Right now working on the AI for this mini game.
+This is the last project I was working on before I had to quit programming to help out my family.